UMCarpentries/intro-curriculum-r/_episodes/02-unix-shell.md

 ## Man and Help
 _[Back to top](#contents)_

 Now that we know how to list files with `ls`, we can learn how to look up the manual pages for unix shell commands.
-If you want to learn more about a command we can use `man` to look up its manual page. which will open with `ls`.
+If you want to learn more about a command, we can use `man` to look up its manual page.
 We can navigate the man page to view the description of a command and its options.
 For example, if you want to know more about the navigation options of `ls` you can type `man ls` on the command line.

 ```
 man ls